 Another way to spot hip discomfort is limping.
 Also referred to as lameness, limping is an exaggerated walk in favor of one side.
-Similar to the bunny hop, this is the bodies way of protecting the part that is in pain by putting less pressure on it.
+Similar to the bunny hop, this is the body’s way of protecting the part that is experiencing discomfort by putting less pressure on it.

 Sometimes if a limb is lame, a dog will raise or bow their head when walking on that particular leg.
 You will also likely notice their stride to be shorter on the affected side.

 In the event a dog is experiencing discomfort, they will likely be incredibly adverse to touch.
 Even the most loving dog may growl, cower, snap, or cry when you try to pet them.

 Have you heard the term "lick your wounds?"
 Well, dogs are the inspiration behind that phrase.
 Dogs are highly instinctual creatures and they lick their wounds to comfort and reduce their discomfort.
 Therefore, if your dog is excessively licking a certain area that doesn't appear injured on the outside, it may be a sign that they are hurting on the inside.

 How to Manage Hip Problems in Older Dogs

 As previously discussed, hip ailments in dogs are quite common.
 As a result, there are a variety of methods managing canine hip problems.

 1. Natural Supplements

 A holistic approach to wellness is becoming rapidly commonplace in today's society.
 This exciting development not only benefits us humans but our beloved dogs as well.